Azure/iotedge-lorawan-starterkit/docs/user-guide/pkt-fwd-to-station.md

 Because of this, any specific configuration of the concentrator is now pushed from a new IoT Hub Device representing the "concentrator" device.

-Due to the decouplement, more secure authentication modes are also supported for the connection between the concentrator and the LNS.
+Due to the decoupling, more secure authentication modes are also supported for the connection between the concentrator and the LNS.

 The concept of provisioning a IoT Hub Device representing the concentrator is explained in the [concentrator provisioning](station-device-provisioning) documentation page.